 Things can get a little tricky when it comes to other types of self-employment income.
 What do I mean by that?

 Let’s say you are a partner in a business.
-This is self-employment income.
-Your income in this case in on the K-1 statement.
-This is equivalent to your gross income as well.
-You would add any additional net income to this amount to come up with the total income for the disability insurance carrier.
+This is still self-employment income.
+Your income in this case is on your K-1 statement.
+This is usually equivalent to your net income as well.

-Remember, your gross income/salary from a W-2 perspective is the same as your net income for self-employment income.
+As I mentioned earlier, more and more people have different sources of income nowadays.
+Remember, your gross income/salary from a W-2 employee perspective is similar to your net income for self-employment income.
 Both incomes are taxed at the federal and state level.
 Both are incomes that you then use to pay for your mortgage, your electric bill, your groceries, etc.

-If you pay yourself a salary, for instance (as some business owners do), the salary amount is added to any net income amount generated by your business.
+If you pay yourself a salary, for instance (as some business owners do), the salary amount is added to any net income amount generated by your business or to any K-1 partnership income.

 Income And Employment Situations That Affect Your Disability Insurance Coverage